The Daily Telegraph

 There can be delays in diagnosis because of the lack of awareness of the presenting signs of RA in both the public and general practice.
 It is so different from osteoarthritis but so often ‘arthritis’ types are just lumped together in a ‘wear and tear’ framework and crucial treatment time is lost, for this very treatable condition.
 Undergraduate training in rheumatology is woefully short, a few days only, but around 20% of the general practice caseload will have a rheumatology cause.

-Unfortunately, inappropriate initial referral to Physiotherapy and orthopaedics may also waste valuable time in the RA patient pathway.
+Unfortunately, inappropriate initial referral to Physiotherapy and orthopaedics may also waste valuable time in the RA patient pathway, as the urgency is in getting medical treatment fast.
+Physiotherapy and orthopaedics still may have a role but at a later stage.
 Patients respond well to education about their medical conditions and this should be considered as a way forward with posters and information in their doctors waiting rooms.
 ‘Versus Arthritis’ and NRAS are invaluable patient orientated websites.

 In the case of Caroline Wozniacki and anyone with rheumatoid arthritis, if you’re treated early and respond to the drugs, you stand a good chance of getting back to where you were.